QiangFu-CardiffUni/CMT122_courcework_1/Readme.md

 e.g. conda install numpy

-### Before using this virtual environment, you need to download the stop-words, Please type the following instruction in your CLI.
+### Before using this virtual environment, you need to download the stop-words and punctuation, Please type the following instruction in your CLI.
 >python

 >import nltk